bbartling/BAC0-GUI/README.md

 ## Note about Rasp pi Buster:
-Use the [flask_version](https://github.com/bbartling/bacnet-restapi/tree/main/flask_version) if running python 3.7 or default rasp pi Buster image.
+If running python 3.7 or default rasp pi Buster image.
 This has been tested on a rasp pi Buster image with upgrading Python to 3.9 using this tutorial: https://itheo.tech/ultimate-python-installation-on-a-raspberry-pi-ubuntu-script